Durian: Culinary

 In Thailand, durians are eaten fresh with sweet sticky rice, and blocks of durian paste are sold in the markets, though much of the paste is adulterated with pumpkin.
 Unripe durians are cooked as a vegetable, except in the Philippines, where all uses are sweet rather than savoury.
 Malaysians make both sugared and salted preserves from durian.
 When durian is minced with salt, onions and vinegar, it is called boder.
-In Kelantan of Malaysia, fresh durian or tempoyak is mixed with onion and chilli slices, lime juice and budu (fermented anchovy sauce) and eaten as a condiment with rice-based meals.
+In Kelantan of Malaysia's Peninsular East Coast, fermented durian flesh or tempoyak is mixed with onion and chilli slices, lime juice and an anchovy-based sauce called budu, this mix is eaten as a condiment with rice-based meals.
 The seeds, which are the size of chestnuts, can be eaten boiled, roasted or fried in coconut oil, with a texture that is similar to taro or yam, but stickier.
 In Java, the seeds are sliced thin and cooked with sugar as a confection.
 Uncooked seeds are potentially toxic due to cyclopropene fatty acids.